jasonmpittman/transitional-python/transitional-python.md

 Second, if for some reason you do not have programming experience, try to draft in English what you think the code ought to do.
 Then, look for examples by searching for the nouns or verbs in your English draft in conjunction with python.
 You can learn quite a bit about programming in general and Python in specific by looking at code examples.

 Speaking of organization, this book has five chapters.
 You can read them in order or skip around based on chapter headings.
 Unlike a traditional programming text, the content doesn't really have a priority because we are focused on what is necessary to facilitate a transition.
 Lastly, one of the things I detest in programming books is the lengthy blocks of text, followed by formatted code example, followed by more blocky text.
 I don’t find such presentation of programming material compelling or conducive to learning.
 Accordingly, you will find code examples centrally located (just like this paragraph you’re reading now) with a meta-discussion for the code in an offset, right justified text block.

-Speaking of code examples; yes, you should copy them.
-More so, you should read the code and make an educated guess as to what the code does.
-If you want to make serious progress, rewrite old C/C++ code into Python!

 A parting note about the meta-explanatory, offset text.
 Read it.
 Seriously, read it.
 Also, when a question appears you should answer it.
 Even better, read the question aloud and verbalize your answer.
 Trust me.